strudel0209/kyc-sk/README.md

 ## Usage

-### Running Locally
+### Running Locally for Testing

-You can run the system locally using the provided `main.py` script:
+You can run the system locally using the provided `main.py` script for basic testing and development:

 ```bash
 python main.py